aimms/documentation/webui/gantt-chart-widget.rst

 .. image:: images/Ganttchart_maxheightpng.png
     :align: center

-If you define a value that is greater than the default value of a resource there wont be any change in the resource height.
+If you define a value that is greater than the default value of a resource there won't be any change in the resource height.
 Only when the Maximum Resource Height is lesser than the default height the resource height changes.

-In the case when both Minimum and Maximum Resource Height are defined, the resource height is calculated as **Maximum(Minimum Resource Height, Minimum(Maximum Resource Height,Default Height))**:
+In the case when both Minimum and Maximum Resource Height are defined, the resource height is calculated as **Maximum(Minimum Resource Height, Minimum(Maximum Resource Height, Default Height))**:

 To understand all scenarios please refer to the table below: